Skip to main content

 Previously Funded Grants

-Since 1996, StopWaste has provided more than $9 million in funding to local organizations for innovative projects that decrease the amount of waste generated and sent to the county's landfills, and encourage the development, marketing and use of recycled products.
+Since 1996, StopWaste has provided more than $10 million in funding to local organizations for innovative projects that decrease the amount of waste generated and sent to the county's landfills, and encourage the development, marketing and use of recycled products.
 The grants program is currently focused on funding waste prevention and reuse, refill and repair projects.
-Below is a searchable database of grant recipients from 2017 to 2023.
+Below is a searchable database of grant recipients from 2017 to 2024.

-Reuse and Repair Grants
+Reuse & Repair Grants

 Grantee Project Locations Fiscal Year Amount Description